Brining your turkey: Wet or dry?

 Happy Holiday!
 Beth and Bruce

-For many, turkey is the centerpiece of the Thanksgiving table.
+For many, turkey is the most important component to the Thanksgiving table.
 But how that turkey is cooked can be a real debate.
 Should you roast, smoke, or fry your Thanksgiving bird?
 All methods can result in a delicious showstopper, so to help you decide let’s explore the pros and cons of the brine method.

 Brining Your Bird